nusofting/NUSofting-FlatGUI-Demo/README.md

 We wrote frameworks for vector-drawn GUI widgeds and preset/prefereces managmnet, they are in NUSofting-FlatGUI-Demo\Frameworks\
+this library supports custom colours themes and GUI resize.
+(So far in VST2 and AU plug-ins)

  Note: Currently using MSVS 2019* the Demo_Lib.sln will only build a "demoLibVST.dll" (64-bit VST2 plugin for Windows x64)
  fully functional GUI + presets save/load, but no DSP inside.